NS086/HomeAssistantBlueprints/README.md

 # Reolink Camera Alert — Home Assistant Blueprint for Android
-**⚠️ Status: WORK IN PROGRESS.
-Use at your own risk.**
-This blueprint is still being developed and may change or break.
+**⚠️ Status: WORK IN PROGRESS: This blueprint is still being developed and may change or break.
 Please test carefully before relying on it for security notifications.
 ---

 ## Install